78himanshu/TicketSense-AI/README.md

 Support ticket classification is a common real-world machine learning task.
 Automating ticket routing can reduce manual triage, improve response time, and help support teams prioritize issues more efficiently.

 This project explores how embedding-based retrieval can be used as an alternative to traditional supervised classification, especially when labeled data is limited.

+This project demonstrates a modern retrieval-first approach to machine learning classification.
+Instead of training a dedicated classifier, ticket categories are inferred through semantic embeddings and vector retrieval.

+The workflow mirrors techniques used in production AI systems that combine Hugging Face models, vector databases, retrieval pipelines, and LLM-powered reasoning to solve classification and search problems at scale.

 ## Future Improvements